Uterine Fibroid Embolization

 What Are the Benefits and Risks?

-The benefits of Uterine Fibroid Embolization could be:
+The benefits of ovarian vein embolization could include:

 - Like any catheterization procedure, there is a risk of damage to blood vessels, bruising, bleeding, or infection at the puncture site